z4kn4fein/stashbox/docs/advanced/generics.md

 # Generics
-This section is about how Stashbox supports various usage scenarios that involve .NET Generic types, including the handling of open-generic, and closed-generic types, [generic decorators](advanced/decorators?id=generic-decorators), conditional resolutions based on generic constraints, and variance.
+This section is about how Stashbox handles various usage scenarios that involve .NET Generic types.
+Including the registration of open-generic and closed-generic types, [generic decorators](advanced/decorators?id=generic-decorators), conditions based on generic constraints, and variance.

 <!-- panels:start -->